 Strategies for Maximizing Financial Aid

-Although college is extraordinarily expensive and most kids will have to graduate with student loans, the good news is that a school’s sticker price is irrelevant.
-What matters only is the net cost for each school.
-By minimizing the net cost to your family, you can minimize the student loan burden on your child when they graduate.
+College is extraordinarily expensive and most kids will have to graduate with student loans.
+The good news is that, if you know how to shop, the school’s sticker price is totally irrelevant.
+What matters only is your net cost.

 It’s important to get an idea of what the student’s family will be expected to contribute in order to plan better for covering the cost.
-There may be strategies to help minimize this value by the time you actually apply for financial aid.
-When it’s time for you to submit your FAFSA (and in some cases the CSS PROFILE), you will find out what your actual EFC is.
+There are strategies to help minimize this value by the time you actually apply for financial aid.
 To get an estimate of your EFC now, start with The College Board’s EFC calculator.

-To help your selection process, we can generate a list of schools most likely to meet a family’s financial situation.
+We can help your selection process for schools that may most likely meet your family’s financial situation.
 In this list we include the in-state schools and the student’s choice schools, then add additional schools that meet the student’s academic and social requirements.
-The idea is to expand the list of colleges families consider in order to improve their chances for merit aid.
-It’s based on the family’s income and the student’s academic standing.
+The idea is to expand the list of colleges families consider in order to improve their chances for aid.
 The list will include best bets for merit and need aid and the average net cost to attend each school, which is usually drastically different from the advertised cost of tuition.
-Sometimes one of the private schools actually ends up being cheaper than the public options.
+Sometimes one of the private schools ends up being cheaper than a public school.